Skip to main content

 • Basic experience with ESP-IDF

-• Tools installation (VSCode + ESP-IDF extension)
+• Tool installation (VS Code + ESP-IDF extension)

 #

-Even if you complete all assignments successfully, you’ll still need to download at least assignment_1_1_base and assignment_3_2_base.
+Even if you successfully complete all exercises, you will still need to download at least assignment_1_1_base and assignment_3_2_base: The first assignment is based on the code in assignment_1_1_base

-Your next step is Lecture 1.
+Your next step is Lesson 1.

 Conclusion